 - Wrongful termination, failure to hire or promote, or demotion

 - Wage and hour claims, such as overtime and minimum wage violations

 How much does it cost?

-For companies that started with Justworks on or after July 1, 2019, the EPLI fee is bundled into your Justworks administrative fee.
-For current companies that started with Justworks prior to July 1, 2019, please reach out to your Account Manager or our 24/7 Customer Support Team if you have any questions about your current EPLI fee.
+For current customers, the EPLI fee is bundled into your Justworks administrative fee.
+If you are a legacy customer, please reach out to your Account Manager or our 24/7 Customer Support Team if you have any questions about your current EPLI fee.

 I have a potential EPLI claim.
 What do I do now?